megaman009/DataIn3D/README.md

 - Additional APIs for climate and environmental information

 ## Author
-Developed by myself as part of a Sodtware Engineering graduation project.
+Developed by myself as part of a Software Engineering graduation project.
 This prototype demonstrates the foundational concept, with further development planned for the full implementation.